 By Simon Gould

 The treadmill is the ideal equipment to get you slim and your body toned.
 For slimming the exercise from walking, jogging or running will get your waist and butt slim.
 The incline features will get you toned and shapely legs and thighs.
-We'll go through each of the exercises here to get you the slimmer figure you want with a treadmill.
+I'll go through each of the exercises here to get you the slimmer figure you want, just with a treadmill.

 Walk and run for a slimmer waist